jonathansillito/open-source-project-course/modules/collaborative/bug-reports.md

 #### Terminology

 We will begin our brief class discussion by reviewing some definitions so that we can be more precise in our thinking and in our discussion.
 This precision can help with the analytic thinking involved in "bug" reporting, debugging, fixing and troubleshooting, in part because these terms remind us of the chain of reasoning often involved in understanding a problem well enough to address it effectively.
+(We will discuss more about [analytical thinking](../capable/debugging.md) later in the course.)

 * **Error:** A human action that produces an incorrect result.
 That is, a human makes a mistake, such as misunderstanding the specification while writing code.